-Aileen Pringle’s Mannish Bob in 1925 –
+Aileen Pringle’s Mannish Bob in 1925

 Screen vamp Aileen Pringle’s new boyish bob has certainly turned heads in Hollywood.
-However unlike Leatrice Joys severe crop for her new film The Clinging Vine, Miss Pringle has chosen a more conservative route with her new shingle.
+However unlike Leatrice Joys severe crop for her new film The Clinging Vine, Miss Pringle has chosen a more conservative 1920’s hairstyle with her new shingle.
 She has, t’is true, brushed her hair well back over the ear ( my sainted aunt !!).

 That’s all !

 1920’s Hairstyles for Long Hair – The Chignon